mikinty/Hardware-Engineer-Interview-Questions/questions/embedded-questions.md

 ## Assembly

-* Explain the advantages and disadvantages of using RISC vs CISC
+* Explain the advantages and disadvantages of using RISC vs CISC architectures
+* Explain some ways compilers optimize assembly code
+* Describe why it is sometimes necessary for developers to code in assembly
+* What is context switching?
+How do you perform it?

 ## Kernel

 * What is an interrupt?
   * What are the different types of interrupts?
   * How would you implement an interrupt handler?
+  * What are some applications of interrupts?

 ## Scheduling